ksarkies/XBee-Acquisition/XBee-acqcontrol/README.md

 the provided zip file.

 The latest stable version at this time is 3.0.11.
-Compile libxbee according to the included instructions.
-Install the libraries.
-Then compile the program.
+Compile libxbee according to the included instructions and install.
+Then compile xbee-acqcontrol.

 The program when run will announce the results filename and loop waiting for communication from the network.
+The default filename willbe time-stamped, but this can be overriden by a command line option.
 Debug information is written to /var/log/syslog.
 Command line options are:

 -d _directory_ to store results file